How to Pick the Best Blue for You

 Here’s Anchor Gray again in our last home which was EXTREMELY north-facing (and colder than Tim’s ex-girlfriend’s heart).

 However, there are some workarounds for this (which are different from reach-arounds).

-The above romantic farmhouse bedroom shows us BM Woodlawn Blue which is OFTEN mistaken for ‘blue’ when it is actually a blue-green.
+The above romantic farmhouse bedroom shows us Benjamin Moore Woodlawn Blue which is OFTEN mistaken for ‘blue’ when it is actually a blue-green.

 If you fall hard for a blue-purple, then you’ll want to add texture and softness to the room to help balance out that cold-on-cold look.

 Notice how the red area rug and gold accent cushion add balance to the cool look of Steel Wool.
 In the photos of Anchor Gray you’ll see the same gold colour as well as texture which helps to balance out the cool paint colour and exposure.

 And you might be thinking, ‘Ummm Kylie, you’re telling me that north-facing rooms don’t always suit a blue-purple yet YOU PAINTED A NORTH FACING ROOM BLUE-PURPLE!’
 True.
 And the funny thing is that I’m generally not a FAN of blue-purple, however, when painting a room, it’s not always about what WE want, it’s also about what the room wants.

 For example, let’s take a look at my Anchor Gray family room again.
 Notice the carpet – a gray with a soft purple undertone.
 Also, notice the stacked stone fireplace with its gray-purple veining…